-‘Orange Is The New Black’s Social Topics Have Forced Its Stars To Become Fearless
+How 'OITNB's Social Topics Have Made Its Stars Fearless

 Even in the wake of Wonder Woman's highly anticipated release, female representation in the entertainment industry still has a long way to go.
 But that doesn't mean that there aren't a plethora of strong, empowering female characters who can be found even in the most unlikely of places — like Litchfield Penitentiary, for instance.
 Orange Is the New Black Season 5 hit Netflix on June 9, allowing viewers to witness the aftermath of Poussey's untimely death and contemplate the future of Litchfield as a whole.
 OITNB stars Danielle Brooks and Adrienne C. Moore, who play Taystee and Black Cindy respectively, recently opened up to reporters at a Netflix roundtable event about how proud they are to be part of a show that tackles such important issues — like rights for women of color in prison — and why starring on OITNB has made them feel fearless in all aspects of their lives.

 "The injustices with the African American community, their incarceration, and being brutalized by the police community... we are taking these conversations and putting them out front for people to really look at and talk about," Moore explains to reporters.
 "This female-driven show is doing that, so I think it’s empowering and I think it’s powerful and it has given me, and I think a lot of us, a huge sense of fearlessness to talk about the problems in our society."